 Currently, high-fidelity simulations are widely accepted in nursing education, and are introduced into acute care to support with orientation programs, continuing education, certification courses, and staff development.
-Hence, the requirement of realistic models to provide better training environment is promoting the usage of high-fidelity simulators.
+Hence, the requirement of realistic models to provide a better training environment is promoting the usage of high-fidelity simulators.

 To understand key trends, Download Sample Report

 The market is highly fragmented with many players.
 With many small and medium players, the competition is high.
 The major players into the North America medical simulation market are 3D Systems, Canadian Aviation Electronics (CAE) Inc., Gaumard Scientific, Kyoto Kagaku Co.
-Ltd, Laerdal Medical, Limbs & Things Ltd, Mentice AB, Simulab Corporation., Simulaids Inc. and Nasco.
+Ltd, Laerdal Medical, Limbs & Things Ltd, Mentice AB, Simulab Corporation., Simulaids Inc., and Nasco.

 1.1 Study Deliverables

 1.2 Study Assumptions